-If you need access to the system, please contact PublicHealth.SW@hee.nhs.uk in the first instance.
+If you need access to the system, please contact england.publichealth.sw@nhs.net in the first instance.
 Access will only be given if trainers are fully accredited.

-Any ongoing issues with the ePortfolio, please contact educ@fph.org.uk.
+For any issues with the ePortfolio, please contact educ@fph.org.uk.
 Please contact the Programme team if you have any questions about the system.